 Over the last few years, the security sector has been reforming overall.
-Jordan has joined most of the international conventions related to the fight against transnational crime and developed new laws in compliance with international standards, such as the anti-corruption law and the draft law on juvenile.
+Jordan has joined most of the International Conventions related to the fight against transnational crime and developed new laws in compliance with international standards, such as the anti-corruption law and the draft law on juvenile.
 To promote a civilian approach to security, the Gendarmerie has been set up, tasked with maintaining the public order.
 The Ministry of Interior is developing a wide sector strategy involving all security stakeholders and holds regular dialogue with civil society and citizens through its human rights department.
 It also works on reinforcing its co-operation with Governorates through security co-ordination committees at local level.
-A recent positive development to be taken into account was the modification of the procedure applied by the State Security Courts which will be involved only in very limited specific cases to prosecute non-military cases.